 The Native Woodland Survey of Scotland (NWSS) was carried out from 2006-2013 to establish the first authoritative picture of Scotland’s native woodlands.

 National Forest Inventory – This application provides information about the size, distribution and composition of all forests and woodlands in Scotland and is essential for developing and monitoring policies and guidance to support their sustainable management.
-This application provides a visual analysis for Scotland and it forms part of the wider surveys carried out by the Forestry Commission on forests and woodlands across Great Britain.
+This application provides a visual analysis for Scotland and it forms part of the wider surveys carried out on forests and woodlands across Great Britain.

-National Forest Estate - This application gives a visual analysis of the National Forest Estate managed by Forestry Commission Scotland (FCS) – providing information on the trees and forests it manages.
+Scotland's National Forests and Land - This application gives a visual analysis of the National Forests and Land managed by Forestry and Land Scotland – providing information on the trees and forests it manages.
 The information has a range of valuable uses, for example:

-Forestry Commission Scotland publishes a wide range of datasets - including statistics and economic research, National Forest Inventory, GIS data download, register of approved basic material.
+A wide range wide range of forestry datasets are available - including statistics and economic research, National Forest Inventory, GIS data download, register of approved basic material.

 Good-practice standards for managing woodlands and guidance for biodiversity are available in the UK Forestry Standard (UKFS) and associated guidelines.